Rajaramkarki/Lab_1_Graphics/README.md

 # Lab_1_Graphics
-Graphics Lab for Nepal Flag
-C# to draw the flag of Nepal using OpenTK library for OpenGL
+A C# script with OpenTK to draw a flag of Nepal using OpenGL Graphics API.

 The output is as follows